A different approach to buyer persona creation

 - Gatekeeper – the person that controls the info exchanged between the DMU and the company.

-Finding out the decision role, is yet again, most valuable to a B2B company’s persona development.
-Yet, knowing what role your persona is faced with on a day to day basis helps understand their professional struggles.
+Finding out the decision role is, yet again, most valuable to a B2B company’s personal development.
+Yet, knowing what role your persona is faced with on a day-to-day basis helps understand their professional struggles.
 So we’d argue it’s valuable for a B2C business as well.

 Step 4: Free time

 Knowing your marketing persona’s hobbies might not seem like a priority right now.
 But trust us, these buyer persona traits will come in handy at some point.
 You will probably make use of them for social media posts or advertising.
 They might play a major part in creating content as well.